 ProQuest Dissertations and Theses — UK & Ireland for theses from British and Irish universities as far back as 1716.

 EThOS - Electronic Theses Online Service from the British Library.

 Both services provide abstracts for most theses and some full-text downloads.

-For theses from any other universities search:
+Services for finding theses from any other universities

 ProQuest Dissertations & Theses Global, where you can see a preview before purchasing the full text.